Astig-1982/The-Exoplanet-Project/README.md

 * Primary: **See Through Red** rgba(112, 16, 3, 0.8).
 I chose this color as background for all sections that contain text (including flash messages), as I believe it offers a not so strong contrast with the main image (in this case the main image will still be visible), but in the same time a good enough contrast for the text to be readable.

 * Secondary **Indigo** rgb(60, 10, 125).
-I chose this color for the action buttons and navbar as it matches some of the colors found in the main image, and also I believe it provides a very good contrast between them and the rest of the app making them more visible, which is very important in order to provide a good user experience.
+I chose this color for the action buttons and navbar as it matches some of the colors found in the main background image, and also I believe it provides a very good contrast between them and the rest of the app making them more visible, which is very important in order to provide a good user experience.

-* Text Color: **Light Grey** #e5e5dc.
+* Tertiary Color: **Light Grey** #e5e5dc.
 I chose this color for the text as overall it gives a good contrast with all backgrounds used in the app.
-I chose this rather then plain white as I believe it is also a bit warmer for the user.
+I chose this in the detriment of plain white as I believe it is also a bit warmer color, being a better fit for the overall design choices used throughout the app.

+* Register Button: **Candy Apple Red** rgb(196, 23, 0).
+I chose this color for the Register button as it stands out on the navbar, urging the user to register if she/he hasn't done it as yet.
+Also it is similar to the overall colors in the main background image.
+This color is not used anywhere else in the app.